havy127/monte-carlo/SOURCE-KHOA LUAN/CodeCplusplus/cmd_run_on_linux.md

 ---- To build program by C ----

 1. gcc -c *.c -I.
-2. gcc *.o -o runvegas -lm  // runvegas is name program file
+2. gcc *.o -o runvegas -lm  //   is name program file

 ----To build program by C++